All Episodes

 What happened to expressing yourself?

-I at least I know where he stands.
+At least I know where he snatched.

 And you know what?